-"If you work for an organization that needs support or which needs staging and procurement, you'll want to use Nexus Professional.
-If you are new to repository management, and you just want to evaluate the technology, download Nexus Open Source.
+"If you work for an organization that needs support or you need High Availability, you'll want to use Nexus Professional.
+If you are new to repository management, and you just want to evaluate the technology, download Nexus Repository Manager OSS.
 If you find that you need support or enterprise features, it is easy enough to upgrade from OSS to Pro."

 Use Nexus Open Source...

 - ...if you are new to Repository Management.

 - If you are new to repository management, the easiest way to introduce yourself to the benefits is to download Nexus Open Source, and experiment with Hosted and Proxy repositories.
 You should get a sense of how Maven Settings are configured to retrieve artifacts from a single Repository Group, and you should download a copy of the free Nexus book - Repository Management with Nexus.
 Once you’ve familiarized yourself with Nexus Open Source, you can easily upgrade to Nexus Professional by downloading and installing Nexus Professional.
 Nexus stores all of your repository data and configuration in a directory named sonatype-work which is separate from the Nexus application directory.

 - ...if you are looking for more stability and control.